-In order to keep our communities safe, we ask that all residents please wear a mask in any common area within our communities.
+In order to keep our communities safe, we recommend that all residents please wear a mask in any common area within our communities.
 Common Areas include lobbies, hallways, elevators, laundry rooms, resident lounges, the leasing office and fitness facilities (when open).
 Thank you for doing your part to ensure the health and safety of all community members.

 To Residents in Self-Isolation

 To align with new federal rules under the Quarantine Act, anyone under mandatory self-isolation is now required to remain inside, for the duration of their self-isolation.

 - You can no longer go for walks in your neighborhoods or through parks until your self-isolation period ends.